JoshuaSmeda/thehive_sla_monitor/README.md

 Alerts that are older than:

-30 minutes - SMS team member
+30 minutes - SMS team member <br>
-45 minutes - Call team member
+45 minutes - Call team member <br>
-60 minutes - Escalate to senior
+60 minutes - Escalate to senior <br>

+Once a alert fires, it won't be re-alert on unless it hits a new SLA tier (moves from 30 minutes to 45 minutes).

 Each alert will create a slack notice that allows you to promote to case or ignore the alert for 30 minutes from within Slack and not via the Hive web interface.
 When promoting a case, Slack will link you to the imported case, when ignoring, the alert won't re-alert at 45 / 60 minutes for 30 minutes.